HVM Catapult's decade of innovation-driven transformation

 The Review also shows the Catapult stepping forward to support the national response to the pandemic, taking a lead in delivering ventilators to the NHS, supporting the development of new vaccines by hosting the COVID-19 vaccine library and establishing stronger supply chains for personal protective equipment (PPE).

 The 2020-21 Annual Review marks the 10th year of High Value Manufacturing Catapult operations in the same year the AMRC celebrates 20 years of making things better.
-Built from seven centres of innovation, the organisation has grown to become the largest advanced manufacturing innovation capability in Europe with the power to transform communities across the UK.
+Built from six centres of innovation, the organisation has grown to become the largest advanced manufacturing innovation capability in Europe with the power to transform communities across the UK.
 Since its creation in 2011, it has worked with nearly 22,000 companies, transforming their performance and boosting local economies.

 Celebrating the Catapult’s achievements to date, new High Value Manufacturing Catapult CEO, Katherine Bennett, said: “The foundations are in place for the HVM Catapult to be at the heart of the post-pandemic recovery.
 Our ambition now is to make the UK a leading industrial superpower by the end of this decade, doubling the value of manufacturing as a proportion of the economy to 20 per cent.